 Where other health care organizations are run by administrators or a government entity such as county or state university, Ochsner Health System is run by clinicians and has been since its inception as a multispecialty group practice, according to hospitalist Jason Hill, MD, Ochsner’s associate chief medical informatics officer.

 Also, team-based coordinated care is not an esoteric concept at Ochsner.
-It’s how they manage chronic conditions such as hypertension and diabetes, said endocrinologist Pavan Chava, MD.
+It’s how they manage chronic conditions such as hypertension and diabetes, said endocrinologist Pavan Chava, DO.

 “Working with a team has been one of the most pleasurable parts of my career,” said Dr. Chava, Ochsner’s director of diabetes management services.
 “Like they used to say: ‘It takes a village to raise a child,’ it really does take a team to take care of patients with diabetes.”